photo: r. whittaker

 ARCHANA: Okay.
 Well, I have to confess that I had a love/hate relationship with photography.
 The reason was the early photographers who made such amazing images, at the same time, they were mostly very small and they were covered by glass, and often a very reflective glass.
 So I couldn’t really enter into them, and the blacks weren’t black enough.
 So, what I needed to do was to really look at them.
 And I painted them.
 That was how I could see the photographs in a deep way.

 Painting allowed me many things.
 I mean, we all know the image, but do we really know all the things that are in it?
 So, painting on a larger scale was transformative for me, first, because I could enter into it.
 It was big enough for my body to kind of move into the image.
 And the surface was matte so it didn’t shine and push me away.
-The photographs were kind of in the same language as I was using with paint sticks.
-All I did is add a gray paint stick.
+The photographs were kind of in the same language I was using with paint sticks.
+All I did was add a gray paint stick.
 I needed a black, a white, and the gray.
 Does that make sense to you?
 It was also really challenging.
 I mean why would I paint something that had been photographed so well, you know?
 It seemed stupid to me.
 But then how was I going to become a better painter, if I didn’t try to do something that was really challenging.

 MORT: You can say it’s not a duplication as such, it’s an extension of what you saw.